schabluk/demerzel/README.md

 Each module in the `packages` directory should be treated as a standalone `npm` package, with it's own scripts and depenencies.

-For most of the modules, one should be able to run at least `npm run start` and `npm run build` command.
+For most of the modules, one should be able to run at least `yarn start` and `yarn build` command.

 Some modules are marked as `private` in their local `package.json` file, which means, that they can be excluded from the workflow when using Lerna.